billsun9305/dorahacks/README.md

 # Donation Smart Contract

-This project contains a Solidity smart contract for managing donations in ETH and ERC20 tokens, along with comprehensive tests.
+This project contains a Solidity smart contract for managing donations in ETH and ERC20 tokens, along with comprehensive tests and an interaction script.

 ## Features